shpongledsummer/atmospheric-weather-card/README.md

 **2. Generate the Image:** Use a prompt that focuses on a "clean model" aesthetic.
 You can use the template below, adjusting the description to match your specific home layout.

 **Prompt Template:**
-> Isometric view of a modern minimalist architectural model section from the outside.
+> Isometric view of a modern minimalist architectural model section from the outside on solid white background.
 [Describe your specific floors or rooms here].
 Materials are matte white and light wood only.
 No complex textures, studio lighting, very clean, simplified shapes.

+**3. Remove the Background:** The card requires a transparent PNG so that clouds and stars are visible behind the house.
+Use a free tool like remove.bg or Photoshop to remove the background from your generated image.

 ## Adding Buttons
 To achieve the exact look in the screenshots (where buttons and weather data "float" over the weather visuals), you can add a `custom:paper-buttons-row` card **before** this weather card.